code/creativity/culture curriculum design workshop

 Genius learns from nature, its own nature.
 Talent learns from art.
 Also, creativity and culture seem to be important.
 Olivia Wilde1

-Your design brief for today: in your group, create an assessment2 task which teaches a particular code concept/tool by exploring a problem/challenge facing our3 culture through a particular creative process/medium.
+In your group, create an assessment2 task which teaches a particular code concept/tool by exploring a problem/challenge facing our3 culture through a particular creative process/medium.

 The educational context for this assessment task is the c/c/c studio—a selective program for year 11 & 12 students.
 If you’re more familiar with a uni context, they’re probably not too dissimilar from first-year undergraduates.